Surveillance capitalism: Response

 Numerous organizations have been struggling for free speech and privacy rights in the new surveillance capitalism and various national governments have enacted privacy laws.
-It is also conceivable that new capabilities and uses for mass-surveillance require structural changes towards a new system to prevent misuse.
+It is also conceivable that new capabilities and uses for mass-surveillance require structural changes towards a new system to create accountability and prevent misuse.
 Government attention towards the dangers of surveillance capitalism especially increased after the exposure of the Facebook-Cambridge Analytica data scandal that occurred in early 2018.
 In response to the misuse of mass-surveillance multiple states have taken preventive measures.
 The European Union, for example, has reacted to these events and restricted its rules and regulations on misusing big data.
 Surveillance-Capitalism has become a lot harder under these rules, known as the General Data Protection Regulations.
-However, implementing preventative measures against misuse of mass-surveillance is hard for many countries as it requires structural change of the system.
+However, implementing preventive measures against misuse of mass-surveillance is hard for many countries as it requires structural change of the system.

 Bruce Sterling's 2014 lecture at Strelka Institute "The epic struggle of the internet of things" explained how consumer products could become surveillance objects that track people's everyday life.
 In his talk, Sterling highlights the alliances between multinational corporations who develop Internet of Things-based surveillance systems which feeds surveillance capitalism.

 In 2015, Tega Brain and Surya Mattu's satirical artwork Unfit Bits encourages users to subvert fitness data collected by Fitbits.
 They suggested ways to fake datasets by attaching the device, for example to a metronome or on a bicycle wheel.
 In 2018, Brain created a project with Sam Lavigne called New Organs which collect people's stories of being monitored online and offline.

 The 2019 documentary film The Great Hack tells the story of how a company named Cambridge Analytica used Facebook to manipulate the 2016 U.S. presidential election.
 Extensive profiling of users and news feeds that are ordered by black box algorithms were presented as the main source of the problem, which is also mentioned in Zuboff's book.
+The usage of personal data to subject individuals to categorization and potentially politically influence individuals highlights how individuals can become voiceless in the face of data misusage.
+This highlights the crucial role surveillance capitalism can have on social injustice as it can affect all aspects of life.